bitinflow/uptimr-docker-worker/README.md

-# Docker Uptimr Worker Node
+# Uptimr Worker Node for Docker

 ## Run with docker compose